 (viii) a cottage food production operation.

-a plant (either fresh or dried) used for culinary purposes and not
+fresh or dried) used for culinary purposes and not for medicinal uses.

 and appliances designed for common residential usage.

-requires time and temperature control for safety to limit pathogen
+food)--A food that requires time and temperature control for safety

-prevent the growth of bacteria that may cause human illness.
-A potentially
+refrigeration, to prevent the growth of bacteria that may cause human

 and is neutral or slightly acidic, such as meat, poultry, fish, and